TomTodesco/Elanco-Project---Tom-Todesco/README.md

 # Elanco-Project---Tom-Todesco
+Project Outlines:
-This is a frontend project that brings tick sighting data to life
+1. This project is a front end project designed to help